g-andrade/deigma/README.md

 #### On event windows

-Within the context of each `Category`, each distinct `EventType` will be handled under dedicated event windows which are owned by independent processes.
+Within the context of each `Category`, each distinct `EventType` will be handled under dedicated event windows that are owned by independent processes.

 These processes are created on-demand as new `EventType` values get